One of the biggest factors of a startup’s success is a thorough business plan that includes reliable financial projections for startups.

 Seeking external funding

-When you are in this stage, financial projections will help you in convincing potential investors that your startup will not only be profitable but also will have a good return on investment.
+When you are in this stage, creating financial projections for startups will help you in convincing potential investors that your startup will not only be profitable but also will have a good return on investment.

 If you’re not financially savvy, IdeaBuddy has a cool feature called Financial Plan, which will help you with calculating revenue and growth, startup expenses, loan payments, profit margin, cash flow, and other important business KPIs.